Our Team

 The Trust was formed because there was very little support available to families bereaved by suicide or those that are suicidal.
 We provide much needed support and give a voice to the thousands of families devastated by suicide.

-Contact our Co- General Managers
+Contact our General Manager at:

 Clare Curran: message@lifematters.org.nz